FlexiSpot Comhar Standing Desk Review

 This is the third desk of this style that we’ve looked at, following the iMovR Captain’s Desk and the FlexiSpot Theodore.
 The Captain’s Desk is a piece of solid-wood designer furniture that’s in a very different price range, while the Theodore is the same price (depending on which top you pick for the Comhar) and has a more traditional style as opposed to the Comhar’s modern aesthetic.

 FlexiSpot also markets this desk as kid-friendly in multiple spots on their product page because it goes down to 28.3”.
 This is an interesting idea, but what happens when it’s time for the kids to sit down?
 Or for that matter any shorter user.
-The ANSI/BIFMA standard is for the minimum height of a desk to reach down to 22″ in order to be usable by 95% of seated female users.
-Most standing desks go down to at least 25″, with the last three inches achievable by installed an ergonomic keyboard tray, which is something you can’t do anyway on the Comhar and Theodore desks.
+The ANSI/BIFMA standard is for the minimum height of a desk to reach down to 22″ in order to be usable by 95 percent of seated-female users.
+Most standing desks go down to at least 25″, with the last three inches achievable by installing an ergonomic keyboard tray, which is something you can’t do anyway on the Comhar and Theodore desks.

 Even if you are targeting a standing desk with a low enough height range for kids, there are desks that reach much lower, like the UpLift V2-Commercial that goes down to 22.6”.